Lord Strathcona's Horse (Royal Canadians): Second World War

 During the Second World War, the regiment mobilised an armoured regiment for overseas service, which joined the First Canadian Armoured Division (renamed the 5th Canadian Armoured Division).
 During an inspection in England, King George VI noticed that the divisional patches on the sleeves of the troopers bore the legend "LSH".
 He remarked to a Strathcona's officer that he had always thought the proper abbreviation of "Lord" was "Ld".
 The regiment promptly changed its formation patches and have used the correct designation ever since.

 One of the many dramatic changes World War I introduced into military organisation and technology was the introduction of the tank, however, Canada would persist with horse cavalry until the Summer of 1940.
 The regiment did have a Ford and a Chevrolet armoured car, representing 50% of Canada's entire armoured strength at the start of the Second World War.
 In July 1940, LdSH(RC) along with The Royal Canadian Dragoons, were mobilized as the 1st Canadian Motorcycle Regiment.
 Later that year, the Strathcona's became 2nd Armoured Regiment, Lord Strathcona's Horse (Royal Canadians).
 The Regiment trained in England for two years with Canadian built Ram tanks and saw its first action in an armoured role in Italy.

 One of the regiment's most noteworthy battles in Italy was the Melfa River Crossing.
 During this desperate battle the Strathcona RHQ reconnaissance troop established a bridgehead in conjunction with "A" Company, The Westminster Regiment (Motor) on the Melfa River and held it against determined German tank and infantry attacks until reinforcements could arrive.
 The action resulted in a Victoria Cross being awarded to the OC "A" Company, Major Jack Mahony and forged a long-standing association between the two regiments.

 The advance up the boot of Italy bloodied the regiment but also forged their identity as a Canadian tank unit, second to none.
 The regiment left Italy in February 1945, and fought in the North West Europe campaign to liberate the Netherlands and the Lowlands.
 In 1946, the regiment returned to Canada and except for two operational tours in Germany, called Calgary its home garrison.

-Post War to The Present
+The overseas regiment was disbanded on 1 March 1946.